mysterious-coding/base_entranced/README.md

 0 = no infinite charging bug with +useforce/+button2 (bugfix from base_enhanced)

 1 = infinite charging bug enabled (classic behavior, brought back by popular demand. hold +useforce or +button2 to hold weapon charge indefinitely)

+####/g_moreTaunts
+0 = default JK3 behavior for /taunt command

+1 = if using saber, /taunt command will randomly use /taunt, /gloat, or /flourish animation.
+If using a gun, /taunt command will randomly use /taunt or /gloat animation (/flourish doesn't work with guns)

 ####/g_sexyDisruptor
 0 = lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)